wynessgp/sqa-risk-recreation/docs/bva/domain/Die.md

 ## BVA Step 3
 Input: Pointer
-- The null pointer
+- The null pointer (will not be considered)
 - A pointer to the true object

 Output: Counts
 - -1 (can't set)
-- 0 (can't set, there is no "0" on a 6-sided die) <!-- Consider a minimum possible roll field -->
+- 0 (can't set, there is no "0" on a 6-sided die)
 - 1
 - \> 1
 - Max possible value: maxNumberPossible